 I would strongly advice any students to join the master degree as it permits to have a better understanding of our world, open the minds to develop a critical view on what drives that world and help to shape our professional path for the future."

 "Chinese Foreign Direct Investments in Africa.
 A case study on: Angola, the Democratic Republic of the Congo, Nigeria and South Africa."

 - Nationality: Chinese

-- Current Position: Accenture Management Consulting, Talent & Organization Analyst
+- Position after graduation: Accenture Management Consulting, Talent & Organization Analyst

 The curriculum was well organized.
 Different from lectures with large group of students, most of our seminars had smaller size, which allowed frequent interaction among students and professors.
 The level of exposure to business as well as cross cultural orientation was terrific.
 The highly practical courses equipped me with skills and competence to solve real world issues.
 My studying experience at the graduate program was proved to be invaluable to thrive in the professional world."

 - Master thesis: